vliu15/3d-brain-tumor-segmentation/README.md

 ```
 *You must specify the same model parameters as the ones use in training for the trained weights to be successfully loaded.*

+> Use the `--stride` to indicate the stride between cropping to cover the input. `64` is used as default, and each image takes around ~20 seconds.

+> Use the `--batch_size` flag to indicate the number of crops fed into the model at a time, per example.

+> The `Interpolator` class is used to interpolate linearly depthwise, if some of the inputs are shallower in depth.

 ### Results
 We run training on a V100 32GB GPU.
 Each epoch takes around ~10-15 minutes to run.
 Below is a sample training curve, using all default model parameters.